-For those obsessed with their credit score, I’ll attempt to answer the age old question, “what is an excellent credit score?”
+For those obsessed with their credit score, I’ll attempt to answer the age old question, “What is an excellent credit score?”

-For the record, we’re talking about Fico scores, which are far and away the most common and widely used by creditors.
+For the record, we’re talking about FICO scores, which are far and away the most common and widely used by creditors.

-The Fico score ranges from 300-850, with higher scores representing a lower risk of default.
+The FICO score ranges from 300-850, with higher scores representing a lower risk of default.

 In other words, higher scores are what you want to shoot for if you want to get approved for everything you apply for and receive the best terms.

-Before I begin, let’s remember that the word excellent is subjective, and not any specific measure of creditworthiness.
+Before I begin, let’s remember that the word excellent is highly subjective, and not any specific measure of creditworthiness.

 In fact, all of credit scoring is subjective; creditors don’t just look at the three-digit number and say okay, you’re good.
 Or you’re bad…